 Most administrative processes of the university are available via the web.
 Students can register, check their grades and view their financial aid information.
 An increasing amount of information about the university is now available on the web, including: enrollment statistics, academic program information, department information, computer use and help information, minutes of various campus committees and much more.

-The Center for Instructional Technology in Education (CITE) in the Learning Resources Center is a place where faculty can, for example, scan materials for use in lecture presentations or on webpages, learn how to use new web development tools or other instructional support applications, and find/review materials on course design.
+The Center for Teaching and Learning in the Learning Resources Center is a place where faculty can, for example, scan materials for use in lecture presentations or on webpages, learn how to use new web development tools or other instructional support applications, and find/review materials on course design.
 Faculty can obtain assistance in preparing course materials from full-time staff and trained student assistants.